-Grades 4 -5; 3rd graders welcome though in most cases 3rd grade students require additional supervision and support from a parent in conjunction with the course.
+Grades 4-5; advanced 3rd graders are welcome though in most cases 3rd grade students require additional supervision and support from a parent throughout the entirety of the course.
 When considering whether this course is a good fit for your student, please keep in mind that in addition to readiness for the course content, students should be developmentally prepared to engage in a 4th- to 5th-grade corporate learning environment as well as the online classroom dynamic.
 Before beginning Writing & Rhetoric Year 1, students should know how to identify and create a complete sentence.
 In other words, they should be able to recognize the presence or absence of a subject or a predicate, and know how to use capital letters and simple punctuation.
-Students should also be comfortable reading fluently and independently writing out/copying (not necessarily composing) short paragraphs legibly by hand.
+Students should also be comfortable reading aloud fluently and independently writing out/copying (not necessarily composing) short paragraphs legibly by hand.
+Incoming WR 1 students should be able to read aloud fluently and understand with minimal to no difficulty books on a 4th grade reading level, which includes books like The Magician's Nephew by C.S.
+Lewis and Call It Courage by Armstrong Sperry.